Qiskit/qiskit-code-assistant-vscode/README.md

 3. Click Install.
 4. Click Reload.

-Now the Q Studio extension will be available in QASM and Python(QISKit) files.
+Now the Q Studio extension will be available in Open QASM and Python(QISKit) files.

 ### To install the extension from a local file